-The rising popularity of tablets has some people ditching their laptops and desktops for a more portable experience, but the benefits of a full keyboard can still come in handy.
-The models on this list blur the line between tablet and laptop and are usually considered "hybrids."
+The convenience of carrying around a compact tablet instead of a laptop has some people ditching their old notebooks for a more portable experience, but the benefits of a full keyboard can still come in handy.
+The models on this list blur the line between tablet and laptop -- usually referred to as "hybrids" or "two-in-ones."

 Here are our top recommendations for tablets with complementary keyboard options.